vibinex/.github/profile/README.md

 The founders of Alokit Innovations firmly believe that the only way to build long-lasting entities is to make them self-sufficient.
 So Alokit Innovations is a for-profit firm.

 ### FOSS Pledge
-As an organiation, we pledge to:
+As an organization, we pledge to:
 1. Openly credit and talk about the FOSS that we use in our organization and acknowledge the value we derive from them wherever appropriate.
 2. Encourage our developers and technical staff to create and contribute to FOSS and participate in FOSS communities and activities.
 3. Try and provide financial and other support to the FOSS projects that are valuable to our organization.